AndisDraguns/memtest/gym_memtest_adder/README.md

-# memtest for non-continuous action/memory spaces
+# memtest for non-continuous action/memory spaces.
+The task is to remember and add random dice rolls.